General Hurricane Information

 - You don’t need a Twitter account to view City tweets.

-- You can also view the City’s Twitter feed on the left-hand side of our news webpage: www.cityofcapecanaveral.org/news.
+- You can also view the City’s Twitter feed on the bottom of our homepage www.cityofcapecanaveral.org

 The City provides emergency notifications via Everbridge.
 You will need to register or re-register your phone number and/or email address following the instructions below.